nhecht/blueprints-learn.en/help/blueprints/b2b/marketo-engage-and-workfront-integration-blueprint/overview.md

 ---
-title: Campaign Supply Chain with Marketo and Workfront blueprints
+title: Marketo Engage and Workfront integration blueprint overview
-description: Overview - Optimize Campaign Supply Chain with Marketo and Workfront blueprints
+description: Overview - Marketo Engage and Workfront integration blueprint overview
 exl-id: c1da95d0-0649-4e69-aade-3ddcb89d2d31
 ---
-# Campaign Supply Chain with Marketo and Workfront blueprints {#overview}
+# Marketo Engage and Workfront integration blueprint overview {#overview}

-## Achieve faster time-to-market With optimized campaign supply chain {#achieving-faster-time-to-market-with-optimized-campaign-supply-chain}
+## Achieve faster time-to-market with Marketo Engage and Workfront {#achieve-faster-time-to-market-with-marketo-engage-and-workfront}

 The job of marketing continues to grow with new channels and more ways to personalize communications every day.
 Marketing teams need ways to continue to automate and evolve to support changing marketing demands around the world.